 After graduation, team members have gone on to become successful DA’s, trial lawyers and judges.
 One alumnus now in the spotlight is Hank Brennan, a former prosecutor in Essex and Suffolk counties, who served as co-lead counsel in the South Boston murder trial of reputed mobster James "Whitey" Bulger.

 Dominant Competition Record

 Over the years, the team has compiled an impressive winning record, dominating regional competitions.
-They’ve been 12-time New England regional champions in the American Association of Justice Student Advocacy Competition, and 12-time regional champs in the National Trial Competition – a total of 24 regional championships in the last 28 years.
+They’ve been 12-time New England regional champions in the American Association of Justice Student Advocacy Competition, and 13-time regional champs in the National Trial Competition – a total of 25 regional championships in the last 29 years.

-And, during the last 21 years, the team has been invited 20 times to the prestigious NITA Tournament of Champions, open only to the best 16 competition teams in the country.
+And, in the last 24 years, the team has been invited 21 times to the prestigious NITA Tournament of Champions, open only to the best 16 competition teams in the country.
 It’s an almost spotless record as one of the top 16 trial competition schools in the nation.

 The team is made up of 24-32 students; 16 students form 4 competition teams of 2 advocates and 2 witnesses, with the remainder of the students serving on practice squads.
 Normally a student will compete with the team for 2 years.

 Tryouts for the team, open to any Suffolk Law student, are highly competitive.
 In the fall an average of 40 candidates vie for a maximum of 16 openings.